University Policy 3240

 The diverse physical locations, virtual spaces, and contexts in which students learn (e.g., online course, lab, in the field, classroom, etc.).

-Student behavior that, based on the instructor’s reasonable discretion, materially interferes with learning and normal academic functions and that continues after an instructor’s request to cease.
-Examples include:
+Student behavior that, based on the instructor’s reasonable discretion, materially interferes with learning and normal academic functions and that continues after an instructor’s direction to cease.
+Examples may include, but are not limited to:

 4.1 Instructor Responsibilities